Mario & Luigi: Dream Team: Sales

 According to sales tracker Media Create, Dream Team sold just under 100,000 copies in its first week in Japan, double the sales of the runner-ups on their chart, Yo-kai Watch and Pikmin 3, the latter of which released for the Wii U. Despite the chart-topping placement, this was below Nintendo's expectations; Bowser's Inside Story sold roughly 200,000 in its opening week, and 392,200 copies of Dream Team were shipped to stores in Japan.
 Only twenty-five percent of the stock was sold, and Media Create suggested that this may have been due to Pikmin 3 also being in high demand.
 It continued to remain in top-ten charts in Japan and Europe the following month, and sold roughly 250,000 copies by August 18 in Japan.
-By the end of October, sales reached 1.37 million worldwide, and over 2 million by the end of the year, similar to that of Luigi's Mansion: Dark Moon.
-As of 2020, the game had sold 2.62 million units and is one of the best-selling games on the Nintendo 3DS.
+By the end of September, sales reached 1.37 million worldwide, and 2 million by the end of the year, similar to that of Luigi's Mansion: Dark Moon.
+As of 2023, the game has sold only 2.7 million units.